Written by Claudia Taggart, Senior Missionary, Illinois Chicago Mission

 Today I saw the Army of Helaman in a different light.

-I watched the generals and leaders who took those boys to fight.
+I watched the generals and leaders who took those boys to

 But a closer look would show you the scars, and not a few.